DaRaFF/webdev-resources/README.md

 # <a name="learnbygaming">Learn with Games and Challenges</a>
-* [CodeAcademy](http://www.codecademy.com/) - Not a game, but you can online learn step by step different languages
 * [Hackerrank](https://www.hackerrank.com/) -  A lot of programming challenges, where you can compete against others
 * [Codewars](http://www.codewars.com/) - A lot of Katas/Dojos/Challenges with Badges
 * [Coderbyte](http://coderbyte.com/) - Learning - Put your programming skills to the test